danbaryak/taskman/README.md

 taskman
 =======

-A simple application for hierarchial task management.
+A simple application for hierarchical task management.